squareblue/domage/README.md

     attr: {
       attrName: 'attrValue'
     },
-    // Sets a property directly on the element
+    // Sets a property value directly on the element
     prop: {
       propName: 'propValue'
     },